Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Compared with coastal districts like Konyaaltı and Lara, Kepez offers prices 40–50% lower, while rental income remains close to the city average.
-The new City Hospital and tram line keep tenant demand in the area constantly strong (doctors, civil servants, students).
-It is a strong option for those looking for the fastest payback on a modest budget.
+While Kepez has 40–50% more affordable prices compared to coastal districts like Konyaaltı and Lara, rental yields run close to the city average.
+The new City Hospital and tram line keep tenant demand (doctors, civil servants, students) constantly active in the area.
+It is a strong option for those looking to invest with a low budget and get the fastest payback.

 📍 Aksu (including Altıntaş)